CFSebastian/introduction-to-robotics-project/README.md

 ## Introduction

-&nbsp;&nbsp; My project is a car controlled wirelessly with a controller.
-The primary function of the components is to connect with each other so that the operator can move the car forward and backward, steer, and honk.
+My project is a wirelessly controlled car operated via a custom-built controller.
+The system enables the operator to move the car forward, backward, steer, and honk.

+### What Does the Project Do?
+The car and controller communicate wirelessly, allowing essential functions such as directional movement, steering, and honking.

+### What Was the Initial Idea?
-&nbsp;&nbsp; The initial idea was to learn how to control a motorized object wirelessly, creating a foundation for future projects such as an electric bike or skateboard.
-The project needed to remain plausible given the time constraints, so more complex ideas were discarded.
+The project was inspired by the goal of learning how to control a motorized object wirelessly, laying a foundation for future projects
-&nbsp;&nbsp; I believe this project can serve as a good learning example and an application of basic principles relevant to the transportation industry.
+like an electric bike or skateboard.
+To keep it achievable within time constraints, the design was kept simple and focused.

+### Why Is It Useful?
+This project serves as a practical example of wireless control systems, offering learning opportunities for students and hobbyists.
+It bridges theory and real-world application while fostering skills in robotics and transportation technologies.
+For us, it has been a stepping stone toward more advanced projects and a valuable hands-on experience.

 ## General Description